-Fort Myers Beach Homes - Luxury, Beach & Waterfront Homes & Golf Course Villas & Condos
+Fort Myers Beach Homes - Luxury, Beach & Waterfront Properties & Golf Course Villas & Condos

 Fort Myers Beach is a popular destination for visitors eager to engage in watersport such as boating, fishing, para-sailing, jet-skiing, surfing and kayaking, or just as eager to simply relax on the inviting beach.
 Fort Myers Beach sits on a little barrier island, about seven miles long, and the beach is fabulous, wide, gradually sloping and rich on the area's justifiably famed sugar sand.

 You can fly high with scenic Fort Myers Beach parasailing flights, play some beach volleyball or just relax under the warm sun, take in the Fort Myers Beach scenery and fresh air or try one of the many tropical beverages and dishes offered at the many beach & waterfront restaurants and bars in Fort Myers Beach.

 Besides Fort Myers Beach Homes, beautiful gulf & beach front condos, cottages & luxury beachfront estates on the South end of Fort Myers Beach you will find Fort Myers Beach Golf Club for the golf lovers.